saltyorg/docs/docs/saltbox/install/install.md

 !!! warning
     As noted in the previous step, from this point you'll want to make sure you are logged into the server as the user specified in the `accounts.yml`.

+    TO BE PERFECTLY CLEAR: FORGET THAT THE ROOT USER EXISTS.
+DO NOT LOG INTO YOUR SALTBOX MACHINE AS ROOT ANY MORE.

+    IF YOU THINK THIS DOESN"T APPLY TO YOU, THINK HARD ABOUT WHY YOU HAVE THAT IMPRESSION.
+ALMOST CERTAINLY YOU ARE MISTAKEN.

 !!! info
     THIS IS AN OPTIONAL STEP, required only if you plan to use cloud storage [Google Drive, for instance]